 Construction Business Card TemplatePRO PLUS

-Having troubles on how to start and what to include in your business card?
+Having trouble on how to start and what to include in your elegant business card?
 Do not worry for we can surely help you get through this tough and challenging task.
 Refer to these simple steps presented below to achieve the vintage business card that you really desire.

 1. Identify Your Business Entity's Nature

-Want to incorporate vintage or old style or design in your business card?
-The first thing that you need to do is to identify the nature of your business as this would lead you to having a lot of ideas in your specific industry.
+Want to incorporate vintage or old-style or design in your corporate business card?
+The first thing that you need to do is to identify the nature of your business as this would lead you to have a lot of ideas in your specific industry.
 You can also search for the area in your business where vintage designs are relatable.
 This is important so you will know what to highlight in your business card and boost your branding in the process.

 2. Choose the Size and Shape of Your Business Card

-The standard business card size and shape are 3.5×2 inches and rectangle, respectively.
-However, you are free to choose any other size and shape, for example, leaf shape, circle, oval, or square, provided that it would still fit in most people's wallets or card holders.
+The standard size and shape of modern business cards are 3.5×2 inches and rectangle, respectively.
+However, you are free to choose any other size and shape, for example, leaf shape, circle, oval, or square, provided that it would still fit in most people's wallets or cardholders.
 You can be creative as you want, but other than the business card design, you must always prioritize its functionality.

 3. Decide What Material to Use